Skip to content

 • Name of the Property Owner - The record will show the owner and, thus, who is liable for the property taxes.

-• Tax Rate and Calculations - The record will break down the tax calculations, stating the tax rates for the local area.
+• Tax Rate and Calculations - The record breaks down the tax calculations, stating the tax rates for the local area.

 • Assessed Value - The document will highlight the property's assessed value as concluded by a local assessor.

-• Payment Options - The record may also give directives for how to make payments in person or via mail.
+• Payment Options - The record may also provide directives for making payments in person or via mail.

 • Property Description - The document will describe the property under taxation.